kiteco/kiteco-public/README.md

 -   Kwargs
 -   ReturnTypes

-I'm attaching the final resource build for numpy here as "resource-manager-numpy.zip".
+I'm attaching (see the `readme_assets` folder) the final resource build for numpy here as "resource-manager-numpy.zip".
 You can download the 800MB zip file with all the Python open-source packages [here](https://drive.google.com/file/d/1iObSIPzzJ-OSlaWBkh3vXr-LgQ5Fjood/view?usp=sharing).

 The bullet list of resources above is from the code [here](https://github.com/kiteco/kiteco-public/blob/master/kite-go/lang/python/pythonresource/internal/resources/resources.go#L25).
 You can "find references" to see how these files get loaded from disk.
 In the Kite client the resource manager's main entry point is [here](https://github.com/kiteco/kiteco-public/blob/master/kite-go/lang/python/pythonresource/manager.go).
 Note this class includes code for dynamically loading and unloading packages' data into memory to conserve end-user memory.